zchsh/pollinator-pathways-project-website/DEMO.md

 - Current Projects / Resource Kits - kind of like "Kits" / get involved
 - Volunteer information page - have signup form, but no info page.
 Need info page.
 - Blog posts are relatively high effort... sharing articles on some app (Carbon?)
+- I need to write code to build out the rest of the site.
+This takes time, and I'm using my spare time only, so it probably won't be done for a few months
+- But we can come up with another plan if that's too long.

+### Newsletter form

+- My understanding is you're currently using Wix to write newsletters.
+- We will need the list of subscribers, so that we can migrate that to the new platform.
+- One option might be to use standard email.
+I'd recommend this, as it'd be simplest.
+- Zeffy seems to have some email support as well.
+- Contact form.
+We can send an automatic reponse, it'll just look a little simpler.